 When the Court found in favour of Seppelt, Frederick was undeterred.
-He organized a number of other local vignerons and associated businesses to join him in appealing the Supreme Court’s decision in the High Court of Australia.
+He organized a number of other local vignerons and associated businesses to join him.
+Appealing the Supreme Court’s decision in the High Court of Australia.
 A bold move for the 1920s, but there was simply too much at stake.
 They engaged Owen Dixon QC – later to become Chief Justice of the High Court – to lead their case.
-After a three-year hearing, the High Court justices unanimously overturned the Supreme Court’s decision and declared that Seppelt could not have sole use of the name Great Western.
+After a three-year hearing, the High Court justices unanimously overturned the Supreme Court’s decision.
+Declaring that Seppelt could not have sole use of the name Great Western.

-Times were tough in those early days, and in 1929 – as the western world plummeted into economic depression – receivers were called in.
-However, the Thomson spirit is strong, and in 1930, Frederick, together with his son Eric (born Frederick Hamill), purchased a block of land at Lake Boga – 240km north of Great Western.
+Times were tough in those early days.
+In 1929 – as the western world plummeted into economic depression – receivers were called in.
+However, the Thomson spirit is strong.
+In 1930, Frederick together with his son Eric (born Frederick Hamill), purchased a block of land at Lake Boga – 240km north of Great Western.
 They set out to rebuild, and their luck was about to change.
-The receiver had no success selling Best’s, so Frederick was offered the chance to buy the property back and after just one vintage, Best’s returned to the hands of the Thomson Family.
+The receiver had no success selling Best’s.
+Frederick was offered the chance to buy the property back.
+After just one vintage, Best’s returned to the hands of the Thomson Family.